markzie-mze/markzie-mze_ORIGINAL.github.io/README.md

 # Ecologist & Data Scientist

-## Welcome to my homepage!
+#### Welcome to my homepage!
 ---
 _I'm a conservation ecologist with an interest in all things tech, data and nature_

 ### Services
-1. Data mining
+1. Data management
-2. Statistics & Modelling
+2. Statistics & modelling
 3. Data visualisation
 4. Geospatial analysis & mapping